 We hiked up the Aasvoëlkrans trail in Montagu, a short but very rewarding hike up a small ridge with great views of the surrounding mountains, beautiful rocky cliffs, the cute town and Cogmanskloof.

 The hike starts across the street from the Aasvoëlkrans B&B* in Montagu, see google maps.
 The town is about 2h 30min and 185 km drive from Cape Town.
 We camped the night before on the De Bos Guest Farm* and started hiking early in the morning.
+If you don’t have a car, check out the options for car hire* from Cape Town.

 Tips for Aasvoëlkrans Hike in Montagu